-- in July 2021, also highlights the critical role infrastructure plays both on and off vehicle, in ensuring our transport networks are fully accessible to all. - 2.9 It is proposed that further work is undertaken to identify where standards can be harmonised, and a set of Universal Quality Standards are developed that offer passengers consistency across our bus network.
+- 2.9 It is proposed that further work is undertaken to identify where standards can be harmonised, and a set of Universal Quality Standards are developed that offer passengers consistency across our bus network.
 In the short term, improving the perceptions of public transport and giving visibility to the cleaning and maintenance regimes post-COVID may be an area to focus on in the BSIP to assist patronage recovery.
 In line with the aims of the NDS, it is proposed that in the short term we prioritise those measures that will build back public confidence of using the bus system to aid recovery, alongside identifying those measures that will lead to a fully accessible bus system and ultimately public transport network for South Yorkshire, over the medium to long term. - 2.10 Our analysis also shows that there are locations of densely clustered bus stops, which if removed may help to speed up journey times and improve reliability.
-The Board is asked to consider whether they would like to explore this area in detail. - 2.11 Environmental Analysis The Environmental Analysis workstream has produced a report on the barriers to delivery that outlines some of the key barriers to the adoption of zero emission buses in our region.
-This report has been created drawing on intelligence from operators both inside and outside of South Yorkshire, as well as building on the experience of other MCAs that are more advanced in their delivery of a zero emissions fleet.
-Appendix C summarises the themes covered in the barriers report and highlights the risk categories investigated. - 2.12 The South Yorkshire bus fleet is older (at 11 years) than the national average (8 years), with buses in South Yorkshire currently remaining in service for 20 years before being removed from service.
+Further work is required to understand the benefits of bus stop rationalisation, the outputs of which will be brought back to Board for further consideration. - 2.11 Environmental Analysis The Environmental Analysis workstream has produced a report on the barriers to delivery that outlines some of the key barriers to the adoption of zero emission buses in our region.
+This report has been created drawing on intelligence form operators both inside and outside of South Yorkshire, as well as building on the experience of other MCAs that are more advanced in their delivery of a zero emissions fleet.
+Appendix C summarises the themes covered in the barriers report and highlights the risk categories investigated. - 2.11 The South Yorkshire bus fleet is older (at 11 years) than the national average (8 years), with buses in South Yorkshire currently remaining in service for 20 years before being removed from service.
 Due to this long operational life, the analysis indicates that in the first five years of our BSIP, many of the older and more polluting buses (Euro III and IV) will be due for replacement.
-At this point a decision will be made by the operators regarding whether to replace those vehicles with a zero emission alternative or with a diesel/hybrid model, as they own the fleet. - 2.13 Modelling is underway to outline the exact number of vehicles involved, the costs and potential delivery scenarios however, the costs associated with replacing the oldest vehicles in the next five years are critical, as these buses are currently expected to be replaced with a diesel equivalent.
-Noting the impact of COVID-19 on the financial sustainability of our bus system, securing operator investment to replace these buses with a more expensive zero emission model, may be difficult. - 2.14 It is proposed that the Board consider the level of investment that may be available to support the transition to a zero emission fleet and that the BSIP focus is on treating those routes where patronage is expected to recover first, in order to support the financial case.
+At this point a decision will be made by the operators regarding whether to replace those vehicles with a zero emission alternative or with a diesel/hybrid model, as they own the fleet. - 2.12 Modelling is underway to outline the exact number of vehicles involved, the costs and potential delivery scenarios however, the high level costs associated with replacing the oldest vehicles in the next five years are estimated to be in the region of £93,600,000 excluding supporting infrastructure costs.
+Noting the impact of COVID-19 on the financial sustainability of our bus system, securing operator investment of this magnitude may be difficult. - 2.13 It is proposed that the Board consider the level of investment that may be available to support the transition to a zero emission fleet and that the BSIP focus is on treating those routes where patronage is expected to recover first, in order to support the financial case.
 Further work is being undertaken to identify those routes that could be prioritised for zero emission operation based upon their suitability, the environmental impact and the economic case.
 In addition, work is continuing on the investment trajectories, costs and delivery scenarios required to meet the MCAs net zero commitments by 2035 and 2040, which could feature in the BSIP in the long term.